elastic/support-diagnostics/README.md

  To extract monitoring data you need to connect to a monitoring cluster in exactly the same way you do with a normal cluster.
 Therefore all the same standard and extended authentication parameters from running a standard diagnostic also apply here with some additional parameters required to determine what data to extract and how much.
 A cluster_id is required.
 If you don't know the one for the cluster you wish to extract data from run the extract scrtipt with the `--list` parameter and it will display a list of clusters available.
 The range of data is determined via the cutoffDate, cutoffTime and interval parameters.
 The cutoff date and time will designate the end of a time segment you wish to view the monitoring data for.
 The utility will take that cuttof date and time, subtract supplied interval hours, and then use that generated start date/time and the input end date/time to determine the start and stop points of the monitoring extract.

- As with a stanard diagnostics the superuser role for Elasticsearch authentication is recommended.
+ As with a standard diagnostics the superuser role for Elasticsearch authentication is recommended.
 Sudo execution of the utility should not be necessary.

  The monitoring indices types being collected are as follows: cluster_stats, node_stats, indices_stats, index_stats, shards, job_stats, ccr_stats, and ccr_auto_follow_stats.

- Metricbeat information is not available at this time.
+If Logstash monitoring
+ information exists for the specified cluster it will also be collected.

+ Metricbeat system information can also be collected by specifying the input type as _metric_ or collecting monitoring data as well with _all_.

  ### Monitoring Extract Options